EnricoAhlers/agi2nerf/README.md

-# Agisoft Metashape camera location to NERF conversion tool
+# Agisoft Metashape camera location to NERF conversion tool with per camera intrinsics
 This tool is for use with https://github.com/NVlabs/instant-ngp and allows the use of Agisoft Metashape camera locations.
 Updated for per camera intrinsic outputs.

 ## Installation